 The camel puller reached deep in his robe, extracted a money pouch, and stepped over to Elijah’s father.
 “Nice seat you got here.”

+Elijah’s father stood up and gave the puller a broad smile.
 Behind him two chattering squirrels collected acorns, and from a limb over his head a yellowhammer sang.
-On his left, clumps of pink cyclamen blossomed.

-He glanced up at two more pullers who led their camels from the caravan over to stand in line for his wine.
+He glanced up at two more pullers who left the caravan with their camels and stood in line for Elijah’s wineskins.
 “Do you carry spices?”

 The puller nodded.
 “For the Nile market.”